Find Grad Schools

 21% Racial-Ethnic Minorities*

 Air Force Institute of Technology - Graduate School of Engineering & Management is the 12th most popular school in the nation for students seeking a master's degree in aerospace engineering.
 Each year, around 1,100 students seeking various degrees attend the university.
 During the most recent year for which we have data, 43 people received their master's degree in aerospace engineering from AFIT Graduate School of Engineering & Management.
-Around 21% of these students were from an underrepresented racial-ethnic group, and 12% were women.
+Of these students, 5% were women and 21% were members of underrepresented racial-ethnic groups.

 37 Yearly Graduations